nbiederbeck/cryptobot/README.md

 ## _TODO_
 - [x] send prices on message
+- [x] have an  answer for every message
 - [ ] send message every n minutes
 - [ ] send relative changes
 - [ ] plot and save some more information